 To reduce the spread of the virus in our community, we have implemented a number of health and safety protocols.
 All of these actions are part of the Bronco COVID-19 Pact, our commitment to each other to all do our part in stopping the spread of the virus.
 Please note that SCU reserves the right to maintain more restrictive provisions than Santa Clara County.

 - Complete daily symptom screenings via our online form or with the SCU mobile app

 - Not come to campus if you are sick or experiencing any COVID-19 symptoms

-- Participate in SCU’s COVID-19 and contact tracing program
+- Participate in SCU’s COVID-19 contact tracing program

 - Wear face coverings at all times on campus—indoors and outdoors (Remember: face coverings do not eliminate the need to follow social-distancing practices—face coverings and social distancing complement each other)

-- Practice social distancing (6-feet minimum) at all times—indoors and outdoors
+- Maintain six feet of social distance at all times—indoors and outdoors

 - Wash or sanitize hands frequently throughout the day